When "Climate" Change Might be a Good Thing

 Assessing and Enhancing Diversity in Academic Environments

-The AAVMC and AVMA DiVersity Matters College Climate Survey wrapped up May 9.
-This research survey, conducted by Dr. Paige Carmichael at the University of Georgia and Lisa Greenhill, the AAVMC's associate executive director for Institutional Research and Diversity, is designed to assess the current campus climate with respect to diversity at each U.S. school or college of veterinary medicine.
+The AAVMC DiVersity Matters College Climate Survey launches the week of April 17, 2017.
+This research survey, conducted by Dr. Lisa Greenhill, the AAVMC's senior director for Institutional Research and Diversity and Ms. Lacheryl Ball, a DVM/MPH student at VA-MD College of Veterinary Medicine, is designed to assess the current campus climate with respect to diversity at each U.S. school or college of veterinary medicine.

 Journal of Veterinary Medical Education.

-For more information about the AAVMC-AVMA DiVersity Matters Climate Survey, please contact Lisa Greenhill at email@example.com.
+For more information about the AAVMC DiVersity Matters Climate Survey, please contact Lisa Greenhill at email@example.com.

 For information on the Employee College Climate Survey, please click here.